 None of the Loonatics had any idea of what the mallard went through before he received his powers and joined the team.
 It was enough of a shock when they found out he lived in an orphanage before a married couple finally adopted him.
 Ace wondered what could be the three worse dark secrets than Duck's two-headed coin that got him adopted before his ex-friend, Pinkster.
 Whatever they were, he figured it would destroy the mallard if someone other than himself knew any of them.
 Everyone was used to the prideful, egotistical Duck that for him to have a terminal illness was like a sudden explosion in the middle of the city no one could predict.
 It was one of those things no one expected to happen.

 Ace shut out most of the chatter from those around him to dwell on his own thoughts of the dilemma his team faced until a quiet melodic tune pricked his ears.
-He stopped in his footsteps and realized he stood in front of the musical instrument shop and through the shop window, his eyebrows rose to the one person he never expected to be sat on a stool playing a shining, black grand piano.
+He stopped in his footsteps and realised he stood in front of the musical instrument shop and through the shop window, his eyebrows rose to the one person he never expected to be sat on a stool playing a shining, black grand piano.

 Will you still love me